Impact of Google Page Speed Update on PPC Campaigns Performance

 If slow loading pages are the culprit, one quick fix solution is to make the switch to AMP.
 An accelerated mobile page (AMP) is a hosted, stripped down version of your standard HTML page.
 AMPs are still scarce and they load super quickly.
 Although you may sacrifice some control over page design, they are worth a shot.

 Google Ads Strategies for Slow-Loading Websites

 - If you have a super slow website and you’re not considering an improvement any time soon, it may be wise to lower mobile bids in your PPC campaigns.
 Otherwise, you may attract clicks that bounce before landing on your website because of a slow page load time.

-- Your AdWords campaign manager will probably want to analyze any changes to your mobile PPC traffic as well as organic site traffic over a month or so before recommending any mobile bid changes.
+- Your Google Ads campaign manager will probably want to analyze any changes to your mobile PPC traffic as well as organic site traffic over a month or so before recommending any mobile bid changes.

 The connection between Speed Update and Landing Pages